brian-cy-chang/starter-hugo-academic/content/publication/generalizability_deep_learning_classificiation-2024/index.md

 <br><br>**Results:** Our best model, built with ensemble averaging, achieved an AUC-ROC of 0.948 and 0.936 on the local dataset’s test set and the MrOS dataset’s test set, respectively.
 After setting the cutoff threshold to prioritize PPV, this model achieved a sensitivity of 54.5% and 47.8%, a specificity of 99.7% and 99.6%, and a PPV of 89.8% and 94.8%.

-<br><br>**Discussion:** Analyses on the population-level and of densely tested zip codes (which contained most of the data) were similar between original and synthetically derived datasets.
-Analyses of sparsely tested populations were less similar and had more data suppression.

 <br><br>**Conclusion:** Our model achieved an AUC-ROC>0.90 on both datasets.
 This testing shows some generalizability to real-world clinical datasets and a suitable performance for a future opportunistic osteoporosis screening tool.

 "